-Use the information provided below and ONE ofProduct Label complete the Property Spray Plan and Risk Assessment.
+Use the information provided below and ONE of product Labels provided to complete the Property Spray Plan and Risk Assessment.

-Looking at the property map and the Movento chemical labelOR,
+Looking at the property map and the Movento chemical label for crop 1 (treating young Diamondback moth (DBM) larvae) OR the

+glyphosate 450 label for controlling weeds in the green bridge

+surrounding the cabbages (shown in diagram in blue as area 2),

 read the scenario and fill in the Spray plan.